Skip to main content

 Pick your legal route first, then decide how much housing risk you can take.
 Keep immigration and VAT on separate tracks so one question does not blur the other.

-These excerpts do not settle Spain digital nomad visa eligibility criteria, required documents, income thresholds, processing timelines, or housing-timing rules.
-Verify immigration requirements directly before you file or set fixed move dates.
+Verify Spain digital nomad visa eligibility criteria, required documents, income thresholds, processing timelines, and housing-timing rules directly before you file or set fixed move dates.
 Until you confirm the key points, keep housing reversible.
 That is planning protection, not a legal rule.

 Use this general readiness check before major payments.
 It is not a Spain-specific legal checklist: